phntxx/dashboard/README.md

 Wherein either `apps` or `categories` can be omitted as needed.
 `newTab` is optional and defaults to `false`.

 To find icons, simply go to the [Material Design Icon Library](https://material.io/icons/) and copy one of the codes for an icon there.
+If the icon's name contains a space, replace it with an underscore "`_`".

 ### Bookmarks

-To show bookmarks, `bookmarks.json` needs to resemble the following:
+To show bookmarks, `data/bookmarks.json` needs to resemble the following:

 ```json
 {